AkimotoRyou/ModMail/README.md

 * **blockinfo** : Information about a user's block.
 * **blocklist** : List of blocked users.
 * **close** : Close a user thread.
-* **queues** : Show information about queued threads and create threads if ModMail category have less than 50 channels.
 * **reply** : Reply to a user thread.
 * **tag** : Send a saved response.
 * **tagadd** : Add a saved response.